dwkd/SublimeCFAutoMock/README.md

 SublimeCFAutoMock
 =================

-A light sublime plugin that automatically creates MXUnit unit tests from a coldfusion component (cftags only - cfscript to come).
+A light sublime plugin that automatically creates MXUnit unit tests from a coldfusion component (cftags only - cfscript and fully scripted to come).

 Capabilities